Khakee (film): Plot

-It is then shown that criminal Yashwant Aangre is tracking the team.
-The team proceeds to Chandangarh, and come across school teacher Mahalakshmi, who informs them about suspected terrorists who stayed incognito in her school premises.
-Soon, along with Ansari and Mahalakshmi, who also wants to go to Mumbai, they leave for Mumbai by road.
-Angre distracts the team and tries to disable the mission repeatedly but fails.
+A criminal, Yashwant Aangre, tracks the team.
+The team proceeds to Chandangarh and comes across school teacher Mahalakshmi, who informs them about suspected terrorists who stayed incognito in her school premises.
+Soon, along with Ansari and Mahalakshmi, they leave for Mumbai by road.
+Aangre distracts the team and tries to foil the mission repeatedly, but fails.

-On route, the van becomes dysfunctional, and the team halts at a secluded bungalow.
-Anant calls Naidu to appraise him of the events and send a police team.
-Anant now remembers Aangre, a corrupt and ruthless ex-cop or ex-inspector, who was dismissed and imprisoned after Anant caught him killing five innocent men in a fake encounter during the bank robbery.
+En route, the van breaks down, and the team halts at a secluded bungalow.
+Anant calls Naidu to apprise him of the events and send a police team.
+Anant now remembers Aangre, a corrupt and ruthless ex-cop or ex-inspector, who was suspended and imprisoned after Anant caught him killing five innocent men in a fake encounter during the bank robbery.

 The team is soon attacked at the bungalow by Aangre and his men.
 Shekhar tries to surrender Ansari to Aangre, but Anant objects.
 At this point, the plot turns when Ansari tells them that the terrorists are there to kill him, not free him.
-He was a doctor in Chandangarh when journalist Bhaskar Joshi informed him that the communal riots were actually engineered by minister Deodhar, who killed a few social workers who had compiled evidence that would've jailed him.
-Bhaskar had the file containing the evidence and wanted the post-mortem reports from Ansari, to expose Deodhar but was killed, and when Ansari refused to cooperate with the wrongdoers, corrupt cops framed him as a terrorist.

-Aangre and his men enter the house, but Shekhar and Ashwin cause an explosion, and the team manages to escape, but Aangre shoots Ansari.
-Anant then realizes that Naidu is a corrupt cop in hand with Deodhar and Aangre.
+He was a doctor in Chandangarh when a journalist Bhaskar Joshi informed him that the communal riots were engineered by minister Deodhar, who killed a few social workers who had compiled evidence that would've jailed him.
+Bhaskar had the file containing the evidence and wanted the post-mortem reports from Ansari to expose Deodhar but was killed.
+When Ansari refused to cooperate with the wrongdoers, corrupt cops framed him as a terrorist.
+Aangre and his men enter the house, but Shekhar and Ashwin cause an explosion and the team manages to escape, but Aangre manages to shoot Ansari.
+Anant then realizes that Naidu is a corrupt cop in league with Deodhar and Aangre.

 Ansari is taken to the hospital.
-Anant gives the others the option to leave the mission, but everyone stand by him.
+Anant gives the others the option to leave the mission, but everyone stands by him.
 The team soon plan to get away on an empty train to Mumbai with the recovering Ansari.
-Aangre's gang arrive, but the team has taken precautions.
+Aangre's gang arrives, but the team has taken precautions.
 Kamlesh drives away from the station in the police van as a decoy.
 Shekhar takes control of the train, and the team boards it.
-Kamlesh abandons the van and runs to catch the moving train, but is shot dead by Aangre.
+Kamlesh abandons the van and runs to catch the moving train but is shot dead by Aangre.